jsquyres/ompi/docs/index.rst

 =============================================

-The best way to hear about new Open MPI releases is via the low-volume announcement mailing list.  `Sign up here
+The best way to hear about new Open MPI releases is via the low-volume announcement mailing list.
+Click here to `sign up for the announcement list
 <https://lists.open-mpi.org/mailman/listinfo/announce>`_.

-Additionally, if you are a downstream packager of Open MPI (e.g., you package Open MPI for an operating system distribution), you may wish to sign up for the low-volume packagers list.  `Sign up here
+Additionally, if you are a downstream packager of Open MPI (e.g., you package Open MPI for an operating system distribution), you may wish to sign up for the low-volume packagers list.
+Click here to `sign up for the packagers list
 <https://lists.open-mpi.org/mailman/listinfo/ompi-packagers>`_.

 Questions?
 Problems?